-The lesson here is that even if something is not working for them, or making them feel heavy, there is no reason not to lighten up by making a small improvement.
+The lesson here is that even if something is working them, or making them feel heavy, there is no reason not to lighten up by making a small improvement.

 Students should have ten minutes to discuss their ideas and narrow them down, in their groups.
 Then, they should have twenty minutes to implement the idea.